Post

 • toc: Whether to use the table of contents feature in the right sidebar, default is true

-• comments: Used when you want to explicitly specify whether to use comments for individual posts, separate from the site’s default settings
+• comments: Used to explicitly specify whether to use comments for individual posts, separate from the site’s default settings

-• math: Activate the built-in MathJax-based equation expression feature, default is deactivated (false) for page performance
+• math: Activate the built-in MathJax based mathematical expression feature, default is deactivated (false) for page performance

 5. Upgrading

 This is described assuming method 1 was chosen in 3-2.
-If method 2 was chosen, as mentioned earlier, you need to directly merge the latest upstream tag.
+If method 2 was chosen, as mentioned above, you need to directly merge the latest upstream tag.

-1. Edit Gemfile to specify the new version of the “jekyll-theme-chirpy” gem.
+1. Edit the Gemfile to specify a new version of the “jekyll-theme-chirpy” gem.

 2. For major upgrades, core files not included in the “jekyll-theme-chirpy” gem and configuration options may have changed.
-In this case, you need to check the changes using the GitHub API below and reflect them directly:
+In this case, you need to check the changes using the GitHub API below and apply them directly.

 1